videotech-org/docs/docs/03-stories/embed-using-js-code-snippet.md

       <td>
         Possible values:
         <br />
-        <strong>0</strong> - do not show, in slideshow, items from RSS feed which do not have image
+        <strong>0</strong> - do not show, in stories, items from RSS feed which do not have image
         <br />
-        <strong>1</strong> - show, in slideshow, items from RSS feed which do not have image
+        <strong>1</strong> - show, in stories, items from RSS feed which do not have image
         <br /><br />
         If not defined, <strong>0</strong> (do not show items without image) will be used.
       </td>